-This post may contain affiliate links which means if you purchase through any of them I receive a small commission at no extra cost to you.
+This page contains affiliate links which means if you purchase through any of them I receive a small commission at no extra cost to you.
 Thank you for supporting my small business!
 Find my full disclosure policy here.

-I might be biased, but I think this is the perfect little bag!
-It features mesh throughout the body without being too ‘meshy’ like others can be.
-It uses a combination of rows of extended single crochet and single crochet.
+I might be biased, but I think this market bag crochet pattern is the perfect little bag!
+This free crochet bag pattern features mesh throughout the body without being too ‘meshy’ like others can be.
+The stitch pattern uses a combination of rows of extended single crochet stitches and single crochet stitches.
 The extended single crochet rows are what give it the mesh look and the single crochet rows give a bit of stability so as not to overstretch or let anything fall through.

 Usage and Techniques Used

-It’s perfect for taking to the market for produce, those summery beach days, or just as an everyday bag!
+This reusable market bag crochet pattern is perfect for taking to the market for fresh produce, those summery beach days, or just as an everyday bag!
 The unique construction makes it fun to work up.
-First, you’ll work a mesh hexagon and then the border and handles are worked around the edges, making strategic decreases to get the bag shape.
+First, you’ll create a mesh hexagon panel and then the border and handles are worked around the edges, making strategic decreases to get the bag shape.
 The mesh works up very quickly, as well.
-It’s made using a combination of single crochet rows and extended single crochet rows.
-You’ll be wanting to make one in every color!
+It’s made using a combination of single crochet stitch rows and extended single crochet stitch rows.

 About The Yarn